telerik/blazor-docs/getting-started/web-app.md

     ![Blazor Web App in the browser](images/blazor-web-app-in-browser.png)

 Well done!
-Now you have you first Telerik UI for Blazor component running in your Blazor Web App.
+Now you have your first Telerik UI for Blazor component running in your Blazor Web App.